xapi-project/xapi-project.github.io/features/futures/gpu-support-evolution.md

 - `vgpu_pci_id` - the address of the physical GPU on which the vGPU will run
 - `vgpu_config` - the path to the vGPU config file which the emulator will use

-Instead of storing the assignment in these fields, we will add a new database
+Instead of storing the assignment in these fields, we will add a new internal-only database field:
-field:

 - `VGPU.scheduled_to_be_resident_on (API.ref_PGPU)`